Letitia James: Tenure

+Suit against All Faiths Cemetery

+In September 2019, James filed suit against the officials of All Faiths Cemetery in Queens, alleging financial misconduct.

 State civil suit against the NRA

-In August 2020, James filed a civil lawsuit in New York Supreme Court against the National Rifle Association (NRA), accusing the organization of corruption and financial misconduct, and calling for its dissolution.
+In August 2020, James filed a civil lawsuit in the New York Court of Appeals against the National Rifle Association of America (NRA), accusing the organization of corruption and financial misconduct, and calling for its dissolution.
 The NRA filed a countersuit against James, citing statements she made during her 2018 campaign.
+In February 2024, a lawsuit brought by the New York Attorney General’s Office under James found that the NRA mismanaged charitable funds when it failed to stop top executives, including CEO Wayne LaPierre, from diverting millions of dollars for lavish personal trips, no-show contracts and other questionable expenditures.
+A jury found that LaPierre should pay the gun rights group $4.3 million in damages for mismanagement and misspending of charitable funds, having violated his fiduciary duties from 2014 to 2022.
+The panel also found the NRA’s former CFO Wilson Phillips should pay back $2 million for breaching his fiduciary duties as an executive.

 Investigation into state COVID-19 response

-In early March 2020, the Attorney General's office began to preliminarily "investigate allegations of COVID-19-related neglect of residents in nursing homes."
+In early March 2020, the attorney general's office began to preliminarily "investigate allegations of COVID-19-related neglect of residents in nursing homes."
 The office solicited and subsequently received 953 complaints from patients' families regarding neglect of patients through November 16.
 The probe released its first report on both the nursing homes and the state Department of Health (DOH) on January 28, 2021, where it concluded that the department's public data under-counted nursing home deaths by up to 50 percent.
+The methodology of the Office of the Attorney General (OAG) was to compare deaths from COVID reported to the DOH and such deaths reported to OAG.
+The OAG press release makes no mention of medical analysis of the cases.
 James said investigations into 20 separate nursing homes "whose reported conduct during the first wave of the pandemic presented particular concern" would continue for the foreseeable future.
-The report was heralded by some in Albany as a "declaration of independence" from Governor Andrew Cuomo after a two-year alliance in opposition to President Donald Trump.
+The report was heralded by some in Albany as a "declaration of independence" from New York State Governor Andrew Cuomo after a two-year alliance in opposition to President Donald Trump.

-Three weeks after the report, the Albany Times-Union revealed an ongoing joint investigation by the FBI and the United States Attorney for the Eastern District of New York, examining how Governor Andrew Cuomo's coronavirus task-force played a role in nursing homes' COVID-19 response.
+Three weeks after the report, the Albany Times-Union revealed an ongoing joint investigation by the FBI and the United States Attorney for the Eastern District of New York, examining how Governor Cuomo's coronavirus task force played a role in nursing homes' COVID-19 response.
 On March 18, 2021, The City found that the FBI's scope included a last-minute addition to the state's 2020 budget that provided greater immunity to long-term care organizations.
-The head of the Greater New York Hospital Association said in an August 2020 New York State Senate hearing that the lobbying group had provided a "draft" of "some ideas to be included" to the Governor's office.
+The head of the Greater New York Hospital Association said in an August 2020 New York State Senate hearing that the lobbying group had provided a "draft" of "some ideas to be included" to the governor's office.